-4 migrants killed in Mexico truck crash return to Guatemala
+Guatemala town bids farewell to victim of Mexico truck crash

+His and three other migrants’ bodies arrived on a charter flight from Mexico on Saturday and were taken in hearses to their hometowns for burial.
+The other three victims were from San Marcos province, on the border with Mexico.

+They were identified as Leonel Estuardo Gómez Zepeda, Daymen Erick Fuentes Bravo, Cecilio Federico Ovalle Cifuentes.

-A total of 56 migrants died when the smugglers’ truck they were riding in overturned.
-Most of the victims were from Guatemala, Honduras and the Dominican Republic.
+Most of the 56 victims were believed to be from Guatemala, Honduras and the Dominican Republic.

+De Pérez still had hopes of finding her husband alive, and she travelled to Mexico after word spread about the accident.
+After looking in all the hospitals in the Mexican city of Tuxtla Gutierrez, she finally found him in the last place she had wanted to go: the morgue.

+“I found him him two days after I arrived, in the morgue,” she said.

+De Pérez then went to the curve in the highway where the crash occurred, to light a candle for her husband.

+“I am not Catholic, but my in-laws are, and I know they would have wanted me to light a candle at the spot where he died,” she said.

-Assistant Foreign Minister Eduardo Hernández said six of the dead have been identified as Guatemalan citizens, and there is reason to believe another 14 are also Guatemalans.
+Assistant Foreign Minister Eduardo Hernández said that so far six of the dead have been identified as Guatemalan citizens, and there is reason to believe 14 more are also Guatemalans.

 Authorities say fingerprints have been used to identify the bodies, as well as relatives’ identification of their loved ones through photographs.